kanekos99/blog/src/posts/2025-12-04-11ty-Resources.md

 <hr class="dotted-divider">

 If I have missed out any, I'll update it in this post later.
-For how a run down of how I put everything together to create this blog, you can check out this post [here](/blog/posts/2025-12-05-Blog-Dev-Log-1/).
+For a rundown of how I put everything together to create this blog, you can check out this post [here](/blog/posts/2025-12-05-Blog-Dev-Log-1/).

 </div>